 Under Chapter 5 of the Bankruptcy Code, the Debtors may seek to avoid and recover certain transfers made by the Debtors ("Chapter 5 Avoidance Actions") including preferential transfers and fraudulent transfers.
-All rights and remedies related to the Chapter 5 Avoidance Actions are expressly preserved by the Debtors and the Disbursing Agent for the benefit of the Estates, including, without limitation, all Causes of Action related to Chaudhry's prior ownership of ACH Restaurant, Inc. or Hareem Restaurant Inc. and against Salauddin Janmohammed, are expressly preserved, and shall be continued, commenced and prosecuted in accordance with the Plan.
+All rights and remedies related to the Chapter 5 Avoidance Actions are expressly preserved by the Debtors and the Disbursing Agent for the benefit of the Estates, including, without limitation, all Causes of Action related to Chaudhry's prior ownership of ACH Restaurant, Inc. or Hareem Restaurant Inc. and against Salauddin Janmohammed, including, without limitation, for the avoidance and recovery of the value of Chaudhry's prior ownership interest, are expressly preserved, and shall be continued, commenced and prosecuted in accordance with the Plan.
+This shall not impact the releases of IHOP and IHOP related Releasees under Article XIII of this Plan which shall be automatically effective on the Closing Date.

-VI.
+VII.
 MEANS FOR EXECUTION OF THE PLAN